hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 [Data.ByteString.Short](https://hackage.haskell.org/package/bytestring-0.12.1.0/docs/Data-ByteString-Short.html).

 It has the same API as `ByteString` since [0.11.3.0](https://hackage.haskell.org/package/bytestring-0.11.3.0/changelog), so can be used as a drop-in replacement.
-The main difference is that it is *unpinned memory*, so causes no heap fragmentation.
+The main difference is that it could be backed by *unpinned memory*, so causes no heap fragmentation (unless you use the internal API to construct pinned `ByteArray`s).
 It also has no lazy variant.

 The definition as of [0.12.1.0](https://hackage.haskell.org/package/bytestring-0.12.1.0) is: